I Am a Martinican Woman: Part 1

 The first part of the novel deals with Mayotte's childhood in the village of Carbet in Martinique.
 She is a mixed-race girl with a twin sister, Francette, although she is separated from her sister at an early age when Francette is sent to be raised by a childless aunt.
 Mayotte is an adventurous tomboy, and she is the leader of a mixed group of black, white, and metisse children from her school.
-Mayotte's gang spend their time exploring "the wildest and most dangerous places."
+Mayotte's gang spends their time exploring "the wildest and most dangerous places."
 Mayotte is also friends with a washerwoman named Loulouze, who is several years older than her.
 Mayotte's first experience with a biracial relationship occurs vicariously through Loulouze's descriptions of her white lover and the gifts he gives her.
 The relationship ultimately results in a pregnancy and Loulouze's expulsion from her father's house.
 She flees to Fort-de-France.

 When examined for Confirmation, Mayotte fails and is obliged to take classes with the village priest, a handsome white man with whom she falls in love.
 He is kind to her and occasionally betrays awareness of her childhood crush.
 Her feelings for the priest inspire her to devote extra time after school to the catechism, so that she can be confirmed.

 The majority of part one focuses on Mayotte's parents and her respective relationships with them.
 Mayotte's father is a local politician and cock fighter.
 He is stingy, except when hosting parties for his politician friends.
 He is also a veteran of the First World War, and Mayotte's mother explains to her daughter that the war changed him for the worse.
-Mayotte's mother is a mixed-race woman, with a white mother.
-This is unusual, because most mixed-race children are the result of a union between a white man and a black woman.
+Mayotte's mother is a mixed-race woman with a white mother.
+This is unusual because most mixed-race children are the result of a union between a white man and a black woman.
 The discovery of her grandmother's whiteness pleases Mayotte immensely.

 Mayotte's childhood comes to an end with the death of her mother.
 She becomes mistress of her father's house, and her responsibilities increase as her father grows preoccupied with chasing young women.
 Eventually, he marries Renelise, a young girl only a couple of years older than Mayotte.
 Against the backdrop of her father's tumultuous relationship with her new stepmother, Mayotte explores love and sex with her boyfriend, Horace, a black man that she describes as "the most handsome specimen of what is considered Martinican."

 Eventually, Mayotte grows fed up with her father's continued infidelity, both to her mother's memory and to his new wife.
-She runs away to Fort-de-France where her friend Loulouze helps her get a job and a place to stay.
+She runs away to Fort-de-France, where her friend Loulouze helps her get a job and a place to stay.
 The first part ends with Mayotte attending Carnival and experiencing the attractions of a big city for the first time.